cmu-sei/redemption/README.md

 ### Execution

-Example how to run a built-in end-to-end automated code repair test, within the container (you can change the `out` directory location or directory name, but you must create that directory before running the command):
+Here is an example of how to run a built-in end-to-end automated code repair test, within the container (you can change the `out` directory location or directory name, but you must create that directory before running the command):

 ```sh
 pushd /host/code/acr